EnterpriseDB/tpa/docs/src/postgres_databases.md

 will have been created by this time).

-The `encoding`, `lc_collate`, and `lc_ctype` values default to the `postgres_locale` set at the time of running initdb (the default is to use the target system's LC_ALL or LANG setting).
-If you are creating a database with non-default locale settings, you will also need to specify `template: template0`.
+The `encoding`, `lc_collate`, and `lc_ctype` values default to the `postgres_locale` set at the time of running initdb.
+(The default is to use the target system's `LC_ALL` or `LANG` setting.)
+If you're creating a database with non-default locale settings, you also need to specify `template: template0`.

-You can optionally specify the default `tablespace` for a database; the tablespace must already exist
+You can optionally specify the default `tablespace` for a database.
+The tablespace must already exist
 (see [`postgres_tablespaces`](postgres_tablespaces.md)).

-You can specify optional lists of `extensions` and `languages` to create within each database (in addition to any extensions or languages inherited from the template database).
-Any packages required must be installed already, for example by including them in [`extra_postgres_packages`](postgres_installation_method_pkg.md).
+You can specify optional lists of `extensions` and `languages` to create within each database, in addition to any extensions or languages inherited from the template database.
+Any packages required must be installed already, for example, by including them in [`extra_postgres_packages`](postgres_installation_method_pkg.md).

-TPA will not drop existing databases that are not mentioned in `postgres_databases`, and it may create additional databases if required (e.g., for BDR).
+TPA doesn't drop existing databases that aren't mentioned in `postgres_databases`, and it might create additional databases if required (for example, for BDR).